pradel/create-react-app-swc/README.md

 Use [swc](https://swc.rs/) with [create-react-app](https://create-react-app.dev/) for faster compilation 🚀.

+## Features

+- Replace babel-loader with swc during development
+- Replace babel-loader with swc for faster build time
+- Use swc when running jest

 ## Installation

 Run the following command to install `craco-swc` in your project: